manderrow/UnityDoorstop/README.md

 ## Features

-* **Runs first**: Doorstop runs its code before Unity can do so
+- **Runs first**: Doorstop runs its code before Unity can do so
-* **Configurable**: An elementary configuration file allows you to specify your assembly to execute
+- **Configurable**: An elementary configuration file allows you to specify your assembly to execute
-* **Multiplatform**: Supports Windows, Linux, macOS
+- **Multiplatform**: Supports Windows, Linux, macOS
-* **Debugger support**: Allows to debug managed assemblies in Visual Studio, Rider or dnSpy *without modifications to Mono*
+- **Debugger support**: Allows to debug managed assemblies in Visual Studio, Rider or dnSpy _without modifications to Mono_

 ## Unity runtime support

 Doorstop supports executing .NET assemblies in both Unity Mono and Il2Cpp runtimes.
 Depending on the runtime the game uses, Doorstop tries to run your assembly as follows:

-* On Unity Mono, your assembly is executed in the same runtime.
+- On Unity Mono, your assembly is executed in the same runtime.
 As a result
-  * You don't need to include your custom Common Language Runtime (CLR); the one bundled with the game is used
+    - You don't need to include your custom Common Language Runtime (CLR); the one bundled with the game is used
-  * Your assembly is run alongside other Unity code
+    - Your assembly is run alongside other Unity code
-  * You can access all Unity API directly
+    - You can access all Unity API directly
-* On Il2Cpp, your assembly is executed in CoreCLR runtime because Il2Cpp cannot run managed assemblies.
+- On Il2Cpp, your assembly is executed in CoreCLR runtime because Il2Cpp cannot run managed assemblies.
 As a result:
-  * You need to include .NET 6 or newer CoreCLR runtime with your managed assembly
+    - You need to include .NET 6 or newer CoreCLR runtime with your managed assembly
-  * Your assembly is run in a runtime that is isolated from Il2Cpp
+    - Your assembly is run in a runtime that is isolated from Il2Cpp
-  * You can access Il2Cpp runtime by interacting with its native `il2cpp_` API
+    - You can access Il2Cpp runtime by interacting with its native `il2cpp_` API

 ## Building

-Doorstop uses [zig](https://ziglang.org/) to build the project.
+Doorstop uses [Zig](https://ziglang.org/) to build the project.
 To build, run `zig build`.

 ## Minimal injection example